Identify and Report Medicare Fraud and Abuse

 We all pay a price for Medicare fraud, abuse and waste!
-It contributes significantly to rising health care costs.
-Trust your instincts and learn how to detect fraud.
+It contributes significantly to rising health care costs and is a waste of taxpayer dollars.
+Trust your instincts and learn how to detect fraud and protect Medicare benefits.

 Do you suspect fraud?